 The program-specific rules and regulations may also limit the non-binding exam option to certain modules.
 If there are no limiting regulations, then you may choose freely for which module you would like to use the non-binding exam option.

-Please note that the non-binding attempts apply to all exams (except for the final thesis), even for module component exams.
-Should the exam consist of module component exams, the non-binding exam option counts only towards the applicable component exam, but it still uses up one free examination attempt.
+Please note that the non-binding exam option applies to all exams (except for the final thesis), even for module component examinations.
+In case the exam consist of module component examinations, the non-binding exam option counts only towards the applicable component examinations, but it still uses up one free examination attempt.

-You may only apply the non-binding exam option if you are within the standard period of study.
+You may only register a non-binding exam if you are within the standard period of study.

 Please submit the completed form to the Examination Office (during office hours, by mail, or into the office mailbox) no later than 14 calendar days after the announcement of your examination results.
 The form can be submitted by email to the Student Administration Center/ Examination Office or by mail to the following address:

 Please note the cutoff period for the registration.
 The announcement of the grade equals the date of the entry of the grade into the campus management system (PULS).

 The registration for a repeat examination after taking the non-binding exam option must be done by accessing PULS if your course of studies is supervised by the PULS system.
 In case your course of studies requires registration by lists, you have to re-register the examination by lists.

 In short, registration follows the regular registration procedure.

 If you have requested the non-binding exam option to improve your grade, and if you have achieved a higher grade in the retaken exam, the higher grade is applied automatically.

-Your academic transcript will reflect your usage of the non-binding exam option.
+Your transcript of records will reflect your application of the non-binding exam.